Grieverheart/py2web/README.md

 ## Example code

-You can find example code in `test.py`.
+You can find example code in `test.py` and `test_layout.py`.
 This code tries to reconstruct a page on my website <http://nicktasios.nl/projects/>.
 After running the code, the html, css, and javscript code is generated and output into appropriate files. `index.html` can be viewed on a browser.
+In `test.py`, a more basic approach is taken, where positions and sizes are specified explicitly.
+This requires JS code to determine these when loading the webpage. `test_layout.py` on the other hand uses [flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox) to create an even simpler API, similar to [figma](https://www.figma.com)'s row/column layouts.
+No margins, paddings, etc., are implemented, but instead, flexible spacer elements are used to achieve the desired positioning.

 ## Motivation